 FACTORS CAUSING RECIDIVISM

 Adolescence Instability: – Adolescence is the crucial stage of growth.
 The person is completely fickle in his thoughts.
-The biological, psychological and sociological changes overpowers the mature thinking.
+The biological, psychological and sociological changes overpower the mature thinking.
 At this stage juveniles are more likely to indulge in criminal activities.
-Their demand for freedom and intolerance towards interference make them uncontrollable and they are more likely indulge in immoral activities.
+Their demand for freedom and intolerance towards interference make them uncontrollable and they are more likely indulged in immoral activities.

-Economic condition and Poverty: – The child with poor economic condition and poverty have high risk of been delinquent.
+Economic Condition and Poverty: – The child with poor economic condition and poverty has high risk of been delinquent.
 To satisfy their hunger and poverty the child gets involved in immoral activities.
-The children born in the slum areas make up a gang and performs various offences.
+The children born in the slum areas make up a gang and perform various offences.
 Though there are various NGO’s which have taken initiatives to educate these children and develop their skill.
 But in few cases the child’s parents do not allow their children to join these organisation, they make them work at very early age to overcome their poverty.

 These factors play major part in destructing a child’s attitude and making a negative impact on his behaviour and mind.
 The senses of understanding cannot be accepted from these juveniles.
 They get carried away by getting influenced from these factors and therefore get involved in the delinquencies.